Spyware, trojans, and other nasties

 You may need to get well acquainted with windows regedit (note that indiscriminate use of this program can cause as much or more damage than the malware itself!).

-The most sophisticated infections are almost impossible to remove manually, and you will need a specially written program targeted at the particular infection.
-For a prime example, read about dealing with a very common and particular nasty bit of malware called CoolWebSearch here
+The most sophisticated infections are almost impossible to remove manually, and you will need a specially written program designed to remove these types of infections.

 Finally you may find that in some cases it is either not possible to remove the problem or it is at least not viable in terms of time or cost.
-In which case consider backing up all of your files and data onto CD or some other form of storage, then reformatting the PCs hard drive before reinstalling all your operating system followed by all your applications using your original install disks.
+In which case consider backing up all of your files and data, then reformatting the PCs hard drive before reinstalling all your operating system followed by all your applications using your original install disks.
 You will then need to add security software as described above before reconnecting to the internet to access all the outstanding security patches that will need to be re-applied.
 Finally you can restore your data from your backup.

 |Home | Contact | Services | Info | Shop|